 It was difficult to pick my top books from among those I reviewed in 2013.
 I read a lot of good books by some of my favourite authors, but which of those good books was the best?
-I feel like I’d make a different fiction list on another day, but here’s the list I made today:
+I feel like I’d make a different fiction list on another day, but here’s the best books of 2013 list I made today:

 Love Finds You in Glacier Bay, Alaska by Ocieanna Fleiss and Tricia Goyer – both contemporary and historical fiction, this book takes readers to the stunning Glacier Bay National Park in Alaska.
 I thoroughly enjoyed the love stories and the setting.